 Become even more indispensable by gaining expertise in communicating research results.

-This course will teach you how to translate your research findings into reports and presentations that grab your audience’s attention, address the business decision your client needs to make, and offer sound and useful recommendations.
-It covers the broad range of reporting styles from written reports to PowerPoint presentations to storytelling.
+The course covers the broad range of reporting styles from written reports to PowerPoint presentations to storytelling.
 It will help you learn how to connect findings, insights, conclusions, and recommendations in a logical and seamless way so that your work has maximum impact.